subh83/DOSL/README.md

 - Multiple start nodes for wave-front expansion type graph exploration.
 - Event handling (i.e., call to user-defined functions upon generation, g-score updating or expansion of a node during the search process).
 - Other forms of discrete representations, such as simplicial complexes (S-star algorithm), is supported by specific planners.
-- Ability to write new planners with much ease.
+- Ability to write new planners with ease.
 Comes with a weighted A-star (that includes Dijkstra's and normal A-star), Theta-star and S-star planner by default.

 ### New:
 * New planner with an implementation of the S-star search algorithm for finding optimal path through simplicial complexes (https://arxiv.org/abs/1607.07009)